 Ideally, you’d have someone who was managing your site full time, checking data on new products, taking photos, etc. whenever they weren’t filling orders and dealing with customers.

 Product data is a big challenge in the world of auto parts ecommerce.
-Many people who are new to auto parts underestimate the complexity and difficulty of managing data, and as a result they tend to make mistakes.
-They choose platforms that aren’t compatible with their data, underestimate the effort required to a manage the data, etc.
+Many people who are new to auto parts underestimate the complexity and difficulty of managing data, and as a result, they tend to make mistakes.
+They choose platforms that aren’t compatible with their data, underestimate the effort required to manage the data and so on.

 The rules of thumb for data management are: